Fukaya Categories as Categorical Morse Homology: Introduction

-Second, by the Fukaya category $F(M)$, we mean the infinitesimal (as describes the setting of \cite{S01, Seidel, NZ, N}) rather than wrapped variant (as found in ~\cite{AS}); this is one extreme of the partially wrapped paradigm~\cite{Aur, AurICM}.
-Our perturbation framework involves Hamiltonian isotopies (in the direction of the rotated Liouville vector field) of constant size with respect to a radial coordinate near infinity rather than of linear growth.
-This has the advantage of a more evident functoriality due to a clear-cut distinction between local versus global aspects.
-If one specifies a conic Lagrangian support $\Lambda \subset M$ for branes, the resulting full subcategory $\Perf_\Lambda F(M) \subset \Perf F(M)$ becomes a close ``Verdier dual" cousin to the corresponding partially wrapped category (the relation is analogous to that of cohomology and homology, or more immediately, perfect and coherent $\cO$-modules).
-A basic and concrete aspect of this relation is that there is a canonical fully faithful embedding of the partially wrapped category into the category of modules over $\Perf_\Lambda F(M)$.
-Thus by coupling results for the infinitesimal category with notions of support and homological bounds, one can obtain a parallel picture for the partially wrapped category.
-It is beyond the scope of this paper to develop this picture in detail, but we have included a precise assertion in the form of a conjecture in Remark~\ref{wrapped} below.
+Second, by the Fukaya category $F(M)$, we mean the inf\/initesimal (as describes the setting of~\cite{N, NZ, S01, Seidel}) rather than wrapped variant (as found in~\cite{AS}; this is one extreme of the partially wrapped paradigm~\cite{AurICM, Aur}).
+Our perturbation framework involves Hamiltonian isotopies (in the direction of the rotated Liouville vector f\/ield) of constant size with respect to a~radial coordinate near inf\/inity rather than of linear growth.
+If one specif\/ies a~conic Lagrangian support $\Lambda \subset M$ for branes, there is a~resulting full subcategory $\operatorname{Perf}_\Lambda F(M) \subset \operatorname{Perf} F(M)$.
+The corresponding partially wrapped category might be viewed as its ``Verdier dual'' (the relation appears analogous to that of cohomology and homology, or more immediately, perfect and coherent ${\mathcal O}$-modules).
+In fact, one might expect the partially wrapped category to embed into the category of modules over $\operatorname{Perf}_\Lambda F(M)$.
+Thus by coupling results for the inf\/initesimal category with notions of support and homological bounds, one might expect to obtain parallel results for the partially wrapped category.
+We have included some further discussion of expectations in Remark~\ref{wrapped} below.